scrabbletank/farhome-rules/rulesdoc.md

 | Gargantuan | 4x4+ |

 #### Movement
 All creatures movement speeds are listed in tiles.
 Any time a creature takes the move or sprint actions they can move up to that many tiles.
 When moving you may move through allies, but cannot move through a hostile creatures tile.
-If your movement takes you out of hostile creatures zone of control they can make an opportunity attack against you as long as they have enough AP.
+If your movement takes you out of a hostile creatures zone of control they may make an opportunity attack against you as long as they have enough AP.

 #### Flying
 Creatures that are able to fly can use their movement to move vertically, following the same rules as normal movement.
 Unless the creature is able to hover, any effect that reduces their movement speed to 0, grapples, restrains, or knocks them prone causes them to fall from the air.
 Falling creatures fall 10 tiles per round, increasing the amount by 10 for each round they spend falling.
 On hitting the ground or a solid object after falling 5 or more tiles they take a wound and a wound die in bludgeoning damage for every 5 tiles they fell.